sysadminmike/couch-to-postgres/README.md

 It will add a record to the since_checkpoints table and begin syncing.

 At this point you can now perform SELECT queries the docs within postgres as in the above example.

 -------

 To handle UPDATE/INSERT/(DELETE todo) more configuration is required.
+Note this is still experimental so I wouldnt point this at any production data.

 First install the postgres extension pgsql-http  at https://github.com/pramsey/pgsql-http